 - Probiotic pills for sick koalas could be derived from this work

-When Blyton looked at the results of the DNA sequencing she found that five out of six koalas’ microbiomes were changed by their messmate diet and probiotic course.
-“Some shifted a lot, while others shifted a bit: their microbiomes became more similar to those of the messmate-eating donors,” she says.
+When Blyton looked at the results of the DNA sequencing, she found that more than 80% of koalas had experienced a shift in their microbiomes due to their messmate diet and probiotic course.
+“Some shifted a lot, while others shifted a bit — their microbiomes became more similar to those of the messmate-eating donors,” she says.

 Curiously, the researchers also found that the degree of change in the microbiome determined how much messmate they ate.